BornToBeRoot/NETworkManager/docs/Documentation/01_Application/13_TigerVNC.md

 ### File path

-The path to the TigerVNC executable file.
+Path to the TigerVNC executable.

 **Type:** `String`